Sebastp/User-Dahboard/README.md

 Tests:
 I used Jest for unit testing.
 I only tested in/out data.
-Usually, I don't test UI with jest because I don't really see the point... maybe with more sophisticated UI it would be helpful but for something like that, I only test UI in terms of visual performance, responsivity and cross-browser esthetics on different devices.
+Usually, I don't test UI with jest because I don't really see the point... maybe with more sophisticated UI it would be helpful but not for something like that.
+I only test UI in terms of visual performance, responsivity and cross-browser esthetics on different devices.